 Balance transfer cards have long been a staple solution for paying off debt, interest-free, over a fixed period of time.
 They let you transfer debts from existing credit cards or store cards onto a balance transfer card, which can then be paid off over time.
 But what happens if you need to pay off an overdraft or a loan?
 Or you need cash to make a purchase?
 This is where a money transfer card comes in.

-Money transfer cards give you the facility to transfer money from a credit card directly to your bank account.
+Money transfer cards allow you to transfer money from a credit card directly to your bank account.
 This money can then be used for any purpose whatsoever, including paying off a high-interest loan or overdraft.
-With the 0% interest period on some money transfer cards lasting for up to three years, this can be a financially savvy way of borrowing without paying interest.
+With the 0% interest period on some money transfer cards lasting for up to 24 months, this can be a financially savvy way of borrowing without paying interest.
 However, as with all forms of credit, there are certain things to understand and consider before you take the plunge.

 Yes, but you will usually need a good to excellent credit rating.* Before applying for such a card then, it makes sense to check your own credit history with one of the three credit reference agencies (Callcredit, Equifax or Experian) to ensure that it is as good as it can be and that all the information on it is correct.

 If you are unsure about your chances of success, you can look for a card that offers an eligibility checker, which tells you whether you’re likely to be accepted without leaving a mark on your credit history.

 *Due to coronavirus financial worries, some lenders have tightened their acceptance criteria.
 It’s certainly worth doing an eligibility checker before applying.